jamesnolanverran/dmap/readme.md

     // Optional: Initialize the hashmap with a custom allocator dmap_init(my_dmap, 1024 * 1024, v_alloc_realloc);
+    // we use a virtual memory based allocator for stable pointers, see my v_alloc repo

     // Insert values into the hashmap using integer keys int key_1 = 1;
     int key_2 = 2;